Ernesto Brambilla

 Ernesto "Tino" Brambilla (31 January 1934 – 3 August 2020) was a Grand Prix motorcycle road racer and a professional race car driver from Italy.
 Born in Monza, he was the brother of driver Vittorio Brambilla.
-In 1959, he finished in 10th place in the 350cc Grand Prix motorcycle season.
-In 1961, he again finished in 10th place in the 350 class.
+In 1959, he finished in tenth place in the 350cc Grand Prix motorcycle season.
+In 1961, he again finished in tenth place in the 350 class.

 Brambilla entered two Formula One Grands Prix, firstly in the 1963 Italian Grand Prix with Scuderia Centro Sud, driving a Cooper, which he failed to qualify.
 For the 1969 race, he was entered by Ferrari; the car was ultimately driven by Pedro Rodríguez.
+He is also a two-time winner of the Rome Grand Prix, having won the race in 1966 for Brabham, and 1968 for Ferrari.

 Brambilla died on 3 August 2020 in Monza.